 - Develop or write policies or procedures that they may later be called upon to evaluate.
 Draft materials developed by management may be reviewed for propriety and/or completeness; however, ownership of, and responsibility for these materials remains with management.

-The University Auditor as well as the Office of Audit and Advisory Services Staff have responsibility to:
+The University Auditor as well as the Audit and Advisory Services Staff have responsibility to:

-- Develop an annual audit plan based on relative risk and submit that plan to management and the Business Affairs Committee for review and approval.
+- Develop an annual audit plan based on relative risk and submit that plan to management and the Business Affairs and Audit Committee for review and approval.

-- Implement the annual audit plan, as approved, including any special tasks or projects assigned by management and the Business Affairs Committee.
+- Implement the annual audit plan, as approved, including any special tasks or projects assigned by management and the Business Affairs and Audit Committee.

 - Maintain a professional audit staff with sufficient knowledge, skills, and experience to meet the requirements of this Charter.